Sir Mo Farah victorious in Northern Ireland half marathon

 Great Britain’s star long-distance runner broke the one-hour world record on his return to the track earlier this month.

-On Saturday he took part in the P&O Ferries Antrim Coast Half Marathon near Belfast and finished in around 60 minutes 30 seconds.
+On Saturday he took part in the P&O Ferries Antrim Coast Half Marathon near Belfast and finished in 60 minutes 27 seconds.

-It was one of the first major sporting events following coronavirus lockdown and spectator numbers were significantly down on the tens of thousands ordinarily expected.
+It was one of the first major sporting events in Northern Ireland following the coronavirus lockdown and spectator numbers were significantly down on the tens of thousands ordinarily expected.

 He said: “My son is in a running club.
 He is 13 and has always idolised Farah.